yanush134/adidas-sales-analysis/README.md

 - Walmart
 - West Gear

-This analysis helps evaluate how different retailers distribute their sales across **Outlet, Online, and In-Store** channels.
+The analysis helps evaluate how different retailers distribute their sales across **Outlet, Online, and In-Store** channels.

 ---